philc/book-notes/engineering/mythical man month - fred brooks.md

     member cutting away on the problem, one does the cutting and the others give him every support that will enhance his effectiveness and productivity."
 * Possible support roles:
+  * Clerk: someone who maintains files.
-  * Clerk: this was useful back at the time of writing: someone who maintains files.
-Like fixtures and logs?
-Repro cases from customers?
+    * (This was useful back at the time of the book's writing.)
+    * (But what does files mean?
+Fixtures and logs?
+Repro cases from customers?)
   * Toolsmith: maintainer of the tools, which are inevitably highly specialized.
   * Language lawyer: the consultant who can provide advice on idioms to use.
-A code reviewer?
+(A code reviewer?)
   * Copilot / chief of staff: someone who the surgeon communicates with, who can then fan out the communication to the rest of the team members.
 This greatly reduces the number of communication edges connected to the surgeon.
 * How it works: one, or at most two, minds are at work on the problem, ensuring the conceptual integrity of the work.
 The rest of the team supports those people.
-* Differences in judgement among a team of equal stakes time to talk through.
+* Differences in judgement among a team of equals takes time to talk through.
 There are far fewer such differences on the surgical team.
 * Brooks argues that this model works, but can only handle small-scoped projects.
 How can it be scaled further?